ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: EXPERIMENTS

-For the \emph{active pose tracking} module, we collect 10 expert demonstrations per task, each consisting of $\sim$200 frames of object and end-effector poses at 10 Hz.
-We train the equivariant diffusion policy with AdamW (batch size 40, LR $3\!\times\!10^{-4}$) for 2,000 epochs.
-During inference, the policy predicts $K=20$ future end-effector actions; we execute the last $k=5$ before replanning.
+\emph{Active pose tracking:} We collect 10 expert demonstrations per task, each consisting of $\sim$200 frames of object poses ${}^bT_o$ and end-effector poses ${}^bT_e$ at 10\,Hz, via teleoperation that keeps the target within the camera frustum.
+We train the diffusion policy with AdamW (batch size 40, learning rate $3\!\times\!10^{-4}$) for 2{,}000 epochs.
+We use fixed $H{=}5$, $K{=}10$, $k_h{=}5$ and $N{=}200$ across all objects and scenarios.
 All training and inference run on a single NVIDIA RTX 4090 GPU.